mapr-demos/mapr-smart-home/docs/tutorial/003-system-design.md

 * Events OpenTSDB Sink

 Receives events and stores them at OpenTSDB.
+Each of sinks can be running standalone or along with another one.

 ![](../images/smart-home-design.png?raw=true "System design")